Dwarf Ambarella just picked and being held in the hands showing the bright yellow flesh and small seed size

 event_busy When will it be in Stock?

 We previously had the most to buy in Jan and Aug.
 With limited quantities for sale in other months.
 They are unlikely to be available in Oct and Nov.
-Remember to click above to get notified when it is available once more.
+Special Note: This plant is in the top 25% of plants customers are wanting to know about.
+It is very unlikely that you will be able to purchase this plant unless you click above to be notified when it is in stock again.
+Please expect a delay on this item as we notify those who have waited the longest .

 Specifications of Dwarf Ambarella